Theatre Alba: Move to Duddingston

-In 1998, the company was invited to mount its Festival Fringe productions in Duddingston Kirk Gardens.
-Its first production there was a revival of Netta B. Reid's A Shepherd Beguiled, and it continued to use the gardens as an August venue for more than twenty years.
-In 2002, the company introduced work for children under the direction of Clunie Mackenzie and Keith Hutcheon.
+In 1998, the company was invited to present its Festival Fringe productions outdoors in Duddingston Kirk Manse Gardens, on the banks of Duddingston Loch.
+Its first production at the site was a revival of Netta B. Reid’s A Shepherd Beguiled, and the gardens continued to serve as an August venue for more than twenty years.
+Although exposed to the unpredictability of the Scottish summer weather, the outdoor setting proved well suited to promenade and immersive sunset performances, aligning closely with the faerie and folklore themes for which the company had become known.